apprenticeharper/DeDRM_tools/FAQs.md

 Thanks to jhowell for his investigations into KFX format and the KFX Input plugin.
 Some of these instructions are from [his thread on the subject](https://www.mobileread.com/forums/showthread.php?t=283371) at MobileRead.

 ## Where can I get the latest version of these free DRM removal tools?
 Right here at github.
-Just go to the [releases page](https://github.com/apprenticeharper/DeDRM_tools/releases) and download the latest zip archive of the tools, named `DeDRM\_tools\_X.X.X.zip`, where X.X.X is the version number.
+Just go to the [releases page](https://github.com/noDRM/DeDRM_tools/releases) and download the latest zip archive of the tools, named `DeDRM\_tools\_X.X.X.zip`, where X.X.X is the version number.
 You do not need to download the source code archive.
+This will get you the forked version by noDRM.
+If you want to download the original version by Apprentice Harper, go to [this page](https://github.com/noDRM/DeDRM_tools/releases) instead.

 ## I've downloaded the tools archive.
 Now what?
 First, unzip the archive.
 You should now have a DeDRM folder containing several other folders and a `ReadMe_Overview.txt` file.
 Please read the `ReadMe_Overview.txt` file!
 That will explain what the folders are, and you'll be able to work out which of the tools you need.